Salama ibn Sa'd

-Life

-His full name is Salama ibn Sa'd ibn Ali ibn Asad al-Hadrami al-Yamani.
+Biography

 Salama ibn Sa’d was not originally from Basra, but he became associated with the city after traveling there to seek knowledge.
 He adopted the Ibadite principles from Jabir ibn Zayd and Abu Ubayda Muslim.

-According to historical sources, Salama ibn Sa'd was the first to come from Basrah to the Maghreb to preach Ibadism.

-Little is known about his life, as both his birth and death dates, as well as their locations, remain unknown.
+According to historical sources, Salama ibn Sa'd was the first to come from Basrah to the Maghreb to preach Ibadism.Little is known about his life, as both his birth and death dates, as well as their locations, remain unknown.
+French scholar Cyrille Ailletnotes that there are no records of Salama ibn Sa'd outside Ibadi sources.